Why is FlowCam's Area-Based Diameter (ABD) More Accurate than Manual Microscopy When Measuring the Biovolume of Copepods?

 ABD Method vs. Traditional Microscopy

-FlowCam's ABD algorithm selected only the darkened region of the image to generate the biovolume.
-It was found to be more accurate than ESD-based biovolume or biovolume calculated by traditional microscopy in all cases.
-The ABD algorithm of FlowCam provides a better estimation of copepod biovolume compared to traditional microscopy, as this method also incorporates the appendages and other extruded portions of the copepod for biovolume estimation.
-ABD biovolume was found to be greater than biovolumes calculated using traditional microscopy due to the contribution of appendages and other extended body parts.
+FlowCam's ABD algorithm generated the biovolume by selecting only the darkened region of the image.
+In all cases, it was found to be more accurate than ESD-based biovolume or biovolume calculated by traditional microscopy.
+The ABD algorithm of FlowCam provides a better estimation of copepod biovolume than traditional microscopy, as this method also incorporates the appendages and other extruded portions of the copepod.
+Due to the contribution of appendages and other extended body parts, ABD biovolume was found to be greater than biovolumes calculated using traditional microscopy.

 Learn More